zograf/backgrounds/README.md

 #Backgrounds
-All of my favourite backgrounds
+All of my favourite backgrounds.
+"Abstract" images are just uncategorized